The iPhone 12 Pro Camera Review | Still Impressive 3 Years Later...

 More shine, more smarts, and less grain.

-The A14 Bionic chip, the first of its kind, boasts a 5-nanometer chip with advanced features that are literally only atoms-wide.
+The A14 Bionic chip, the first of its kind, boasts a 5-nanometer chip with advanced features that are only atoms-wide.
 Forty percent of more transistors drive the speeds up dramatically, increasing efficiency for better battery life.
 The chip encourages Smart HDR3, as well, which optimizes the dynamic range of photos to identify skies and proper skin tones.
 A new ISP powers the Dolby Vision recording, something we’re pretty stoked about, which no other pro movie camera on any other phone can do.

 Night mode is better than ever.
 It comes on both the Wide and Ultra Wide rear cameras, making low light shots and landscapes incredibly bright with crisp detail retention.
 LiDAR, which stands for Light Detection and Ranging, will help AR applications accurately detect objects, spaces, and depth range.
 The camera(s) will also use LiDAR to improve its autofocus with photos and video under such low-light conditions.
-This will even allow Portrait Mode within Night Mode, letting in 27 percent more light for great detail and sharper focus.
-However, if you’re not constantly taking portraits in the dark, or are particularly fond of low-light capture scenes, then the LiDAR sensor might not reign superior upon preference.
+This will even allow Portrait Mode within Night Mode, letting in 27 percent more light for incredible detail and sharper focus.

 We genuinely believed the iPhone 11 cameras were a gorgeous testament to what could be made on the fly, and the 12 Pro is a solid step forward.
 Although some critics of the tech universe say these changes are minor, pixel peepers might beg to differ.
-The cameras are faster, which give them the reputation of being better under low light, computational photographer for better-looking photos.
+The cameras are faster, which gives them the reputation of being better under low light, computational photographers for better-looking photos.
 Apple, every year, seems to gravitate towards their desire for contrast, which allows the highlights to be highlights and shadows to be shadowed (a look most people on the team are personally fond of).

-That said, the main Wide camera is by far the best on the phone.
 While the Ultra-Wide distorts a little less of the edges when compared to the iPhone 11 generation, I’d still personally stick to the main Wide (or throw on a Moment Lens to make that bad boy a juicer!).

 For Video…

-In Detail:
+In Detail

 The TrueDepth camera is nothing shy of extraordinary.
 With slo-mo video support for 1080p at 120fps, you can adequately capture your dog running through a pile of mud like a champ.
 Timelapse comes with stabilization, even in Night Mode, and an extended dynamic range for up to 30fps.
 It is revolutionary and equipped with wide color capture for photos and Live Photos, lens correction, retina flash, auto image stabilization, and burst mode.